section-engineering-education/engineering-education/content/articles/implementing-bagging-algorithms-in-python/index.md

 ### How Bagging works
 The bagging technique is also known as Bootstrap Aggregation.
 The bagging algorithms can be used to solve both classification and regression problems.
 Bagging algorithms are used to improve the model's accuracy score.

-These algorithms are used to prevent model [overfitting](https://en.wikipedia.org/wiki/Overfitting) and reduce models variance.
+These algorithms prevent model [overfitting](https://en.wikipedia.org/wiki/Overfitting) and reduce models variance.
 Overfitting is when the model performs well using the training dataset but poorly using the testing dataset.
 This means the model will not be able to make accurate predictions.

-Variance is used to describe the changes within a model.
-Occurs when you train the model it using different splits.
-Bagging algorithms are used to produce a model with low variance.
+Variance refers to the changes in the model when using different portions/splits of the training data set.
+Bagging algorithms produce a model with low variance.

 To understand variance in machine learning, read this [article](https://www.javatpoint.com/bias-and-variance-in-machine-learning)

 Bagging is made up of three processes: bootstrapping, parallel training, and aggregation.